TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 USB 3.0 ports enable high-speed data transfer for peripherals like spectrum analyzers and allow external Bluetooth adapters when the onboard antenna lacks sufficient range.

 #### MicroSD Card Slot:
-Provides flexible and scalable storage options for the system, supporting high-capacity cards suitable for long-term data logging.
+Provides flexible and scalable storage options for the system, supporting high-capacity cards suitable for long term data logging.
 This feature allows the central computer to locally store collected RID data, host the server and website interface, and maintain logs for historical analysis or compliance documentation.
 The use of a microSD card ensures easy upgrades or replacements, contributing to the overall maintainability and adaptability of the system.

 #### 40 GPIO Pins:
 Offer extensive expandability for custom components or sensors, enabling system adaptability as future requirements evolve.